House of Kamehameha: Kamehameha III, Kaʻahumanu II, III, moi kuʻi, au-puni kuʻi and the Great Māhele

 Liholiho's death elevated his younger brother, Kauikeaouli to the throne, styled as Kamehameha III at the age of twelve.
 When Kaʻahumanu died Kauikeaouli was 18.

 With the death of the Kuhina Nui, the young king demanded to come into the possession of his full inheritance.
 He immediately rebelled against the Christian church and suspended all laws except murder and theft, which was a common tradition after the death of a chief.
 Distilleries were re-opened and the ban of alcohol lifted as was the ban on Hula.
 For his co-ruler, Kamehameha chose his aikāne (same sex partner), Kaomi. a young, half Tahitian man who had helped to heal the king and had been a close relationship for years.
 The church was outraged.
 Kaomi was granted true authority which he yielded.
 Eventually Kamehameha III, under pressure from the church, would remove the young man and would name Liliha to be the next Kuhina Nui.
-In November 1833, Hoapili (Liliha's father), Kekūanāoʻa, Kanaina and Kīnaʻu, along with armed royal attendants, including Kilinahe, went to the king's home to persuade him not to pick Liliha as Kuhina Nui.
+In November 1833, Hoapili (Liliha's father), Kekūanaōʻa, Kanaina and Kīnaʻu, along with armed royal attendants, including Kilinahe, went to the king's home to persuade him not to pick Liliha as Kuhina Nui.
 Hoapili begged the king to kill him if he should choose his daughter so the people would not blame him for her elevation.
 They pleaded with the king to choose Kinau as a true daughter of the House of Kamehameha.
 The King agreed and when he sent for Liliha to tell her the news, she was found drunk at home.